IAMtheIAM/angular-webpack-nodejs-starter/README.md

 This project is split into multiple subdirectories.
 The aspiration is to have a "complete" or full-featured version of the project, as as as a "barebones" or minimal version with all of the extra features and goodies removed that aren't needed for a basic Angular 2 / Webpack 2 / .NET integration.
 Currently, "barebones" is a work in progress.

-The complete project lives in the [./complete](./complete) directory.
-Inside there you will find:
+**The "complete" project lives in the [./complete](./complete) directory.
+Inside there you will find:**

 - dotnetcore
 - dotnetframework
 - frontend

- It is relatively self-explanatory:
+**These are relatively self-explanatory:**

 - [./complete/dotnetcore](./complete/dotnetcore) contains the .NET Core files, VS2015 project and solution.
 - [./complete/dotnetframework](./complete/dotnetframework) contains the .NET Framework files, VS2015 project and solution.
 - [./complete/frontend](./complete/frontend) contains the Angular 2, Webpack 2, and all other frontend files and assets, plus the VS2015 project.

 ### Editing in Visual Studio 2015
 To open this project in Visual Studio 2015, navigate to appropriate folder and choose the solution file.